BetterVoice/jenkins-container/README.md

 Jenkins Dockerfile
 ==================

 This project can be used to deploy a Jenkins server inside a Docker container.
+The container also has git, node package manager, grunt and bower installed.

 #### Starting the container.